-4 EXPERIMENT RESULT AND DISCUSS
+EXPERIMENT RESULT AND DISCUSS

 Laboratory experiment was conducted using the new developed evaporation apparatus.
-The atmosphere temperature was generally ranged from 24.5 °C to 27 °C, relative humidity from 29.5% to 32.6%, and wind speed from 3.1 m/s to 3.7 m/s, which were shown in Fig.3 and Fig.4, and it's proved that the new apparatus can well control the atmosphere condition in constant.
-The fluctuations of temperature at soil surface and atmosphere have similar characteristics, which is mainly due to the temperature change between day and night in laboratory.
+The atmosphere temperature was generally ranged from 24.5 $^{\circ}$ C to 27 $^{\circ}$ C, relative humidity from 29.5% to 32.6%, and wind speed

+Fig.3 Atmosphere and soil surface temperature measured during evaporation test.

+Fig.4 Relative humidity and wind speed measured during evaporation test.

-The Variations of surface resistance, cumulative evaporation and the water content profile during experiment are shown in Fig.5 and Fig.6, respectively.
-Initially the evaporation occurs at a certain ratio, while sample has a high water contents thus high hydraulic conductivity.
-At this stage, the evaporation rate is related to atmosphere condition, and surface resistance is nearly constant at the value of 0 and should theoretically be equal to the resistance to molecular diffusion across water surface itself.
+The Variations of surface resistance and cumulative evaporation and the water content profile during experiment are shown in Fig.5 and Fig.6, respectively.
+At high water contents thus a high hydraulic conductivity, the evaporation occurs at a certain ratio, which is related to atmosphere condition, and surface resistance is nearly constant at the value of 0 and should theoretically be equal to the resistance to molecular diffusion across water surface itself.
 When the water content falls below a lower limit, the evaporation rate decreases gradually while the surface resistance increases dramatically.
 And it can be summarized that the surface resistance has a functional relationship with water content.